What To Wear for Family Photos

 I’m a little bit of a history nerd in my free time.
 I have always enjoyed understanding people and places from years long ago.
-I particularly enjoy genealogy, and I have worked tirelessly to put together my family tree.
+I particularly enjoy genealogy and have worked tirelessly to assemble my family tree.
 Seriously, I can go back 15 generations on my dad’s side.
-It gives me goosebumps to see photos of my long-lost relatives, and to realize that they look like me!
+It gives me goosebumps to see photos of my long-lost relatives and realize they look like me!
 Wow.
-These relatives, even though I have never met them, have played a huge part in where I am today; they have shaped me, my father and mother, and my grandparents as well!
+Even though I have never met them, these relatives have played a huge part in where I am today; they have shaped me, my father and mother, and my grandparents as well!
 THAT is why I love family photos.
 It is the opportunity to pass along tangible gifts to future generations.

 Here are some tips on what to wear for family photos and a few extra tips on making sure that your family photos are stress-free:-)

 To prop or not to prop.

 I’m just gonna start it off right here.
 The photography community seems split on the idea of props.
 Some photographers love props, and some don’t.
 I will say that I am totally down for some props if it’s something that encompasses you as a family and speaks naturally to the location.
 Blankets and family pets are perfect examples of props to take to family photos.
 The best prop yet: your home!
 Documenting your family in the place where 99% of memories are made is a wonderful treat for me.
 I love lifestyle, in-home family photos.

 We must also know that children may rip, destroy, or refuse to hold the prop.
 Especially if it is something that they are not used to holding, such as large signs.
 If they are not, then frustration may arise, which is the last thing we want to feel during photos.